vikejs/vike/README.md

 ```

 While you can import `navigate()` in Node.js, you cannot call it: calling `navigate()` in Node.js throws a `[Wrong Usage]` error.
-(`vite-plugin-ssr` allows you to import `navigate()` in Node.js because when doing SSR your view components' code is loaded in the browser as well as Node.js.)
+(`vite-plugin-ssr` allows you to import `navigate()` in Node.js because with SSR your view components are loaded in the browser as well as Node.js.)

+If you want to redirect your user at page-load time, see the [Page Redirection](#page-redirection) guide.

 Vue example:
  - [/examples/vue/pages/index.page.vue](/examples/vue/pages/index.page.vue)